kevintrankt/color-code-gcal/README.md

 ## Installation

 1. Navigate to [Google Apps Scripts](https://script.google.com/home) and create a new project.
-2. Name the project in the top left, and paste the `Code.gs` content into the editor.
+2. Name the project in the top left, and paste the contents of `Code.gs` into the editor.
 3. Modify `Code.gs`
 	1. Modify the `internalDomain` variable to match the email domain for internal guests at your company.
 This is used to determine whether or not a meeting is internal or external.
 	2.  *(Optional)* Choose the colors for the non-custom color-coding by modifying the color variables.